( IAS / Mt. Everest / Author / Ex-Seafarer )

 ABOUT RAVINDRA KUMAR

-Mr. Ravindra Kumar is an IAS Officer of 2011 Batch.
-He was firstly allotted Sikkim as his Cadre state where served in various capacities such as Assistant Collector, Sub-Divisional Magistrate (SDM), Additional District Magistrate (ADM) and Director of Adventure Institute IHCAE in various districts of Sikkim from July 2012 to May 2016.
+Mr. Ravindra Kumar is an IAS Officer of 2011 Batch of Uttar Pradesh Cadre.
+He was firstly allotted Sikkim Cadre, where served in various capacities such as Assistant Collector, Sub-Divisional Magistrate (SDM), Additional District Magistrate (ADM) and Director of Adventure Institute IHCAE in various districts of Sikkim from July 2012 to May 2016.
 Then his Cadre was changed to Uttar Pradesh, where he served as Chief Development Officer (CDO) in Sitapur District, District Magistrate in Farrukhabad District and Special Secretary of Commercial Tax-cum-Commissioner of Entertainment Tax Department in Uttar Pradesh from May 2016 till November 2017.
 Then he moved to Government of India, New Delhi as Private Secretary to Union Minister of Drinking Water and Sanitation Sushree Uma Bharti Ji in December 2017, where he served till June 2019.
-He returned to his cadre Uttar Pradesh again, where he joined as Director, State Nutrition Mission in Lucknow for few days and then he was posted as District Magistrate of Bulandshahr District on 11th July 2019, where he is serving presently.
+He returned to his cadre Uttar Pradesh again, where he joined as Director, State Nutrition Mission in Lucknow for few days and then he was posted as District Magistrate of Bulandshahr District, where he served from 11th July 2019 till 24th October 2021.
+Then he was transferred as District Magistrate of Jhansi where he is serving presently since 25th October 2021.

 • Early Life and Education

 • All India Services Everest Expedition 2015 Spring

 EARLY LIFE AND EDUCATION